Freephone 0800 167 710

 dally says

 Sight: "The dog’s eye does not have the same things found in the human eye.
-For example, although a dog can see colors, what he sees is a more muted version of what we see.
+For example, although a dog can see colors, what they see is a more muted version of what we see.
 Dogs probably see the world in shades of black, white, and gray.
 Dogs also have better night vision and side vision than humans, but dogs cannot tell how far away something is as well as humans can.
 A dog’s ability to see also varies by breed and age."

 Dog Bite Facts